Piyushthakare999/josaa-ranks/README.md

 3. Commit your changes (`git commit -m 'Add some NewFeature'`)
 4. Push to the branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request
+6. NOTE: I've made a Jupyter notebook to parse the JSON data into a properly structured CSV, if you want that, drop me a mail at musaibbashir02@gmail.com

 ## 📄 License